Adafruit CircuitPython API Reference¶

 Adds a safe mode that does not run user code after a hard crash or brown out.
 This makes it possible to fix code that causes nasty crashes by making it available through mass storage after the crash.
 A reset (the button) is needed after it’s fixed to get back into normal mode.

-code.pyor other main file after file system writes over USB mass storage.
+code.pyor other main file after file system writes by a workflow.
 (Disable with

 Autoreload is disabled while the REPL is active.